 - Electrical Stimulation: A gentle current may be used to activate and strengthen weak pelvic floor muscles when they are difficult to contract.

-- Biofeedback: Uses sensors to show how the pelvic floor muscles are working, helping you learn how to contract them correctly.
+- Biofeedback: Sensors provide visual or audio feedback on how your pelvic floor muscles are working, helping you learn to contract them correctly.

 Bowel Issues

-Good bowel health is very important to feel healthy and when things aren’t working properly it can quickly affect quality of life.
+Good bowel function is important to feel healthy and when things aren’t working properly it can quickly affect quality of life.
 It is estimated that bowel problems affect 10% of the general population.
-Physiotherapy can help you manage these issues and whilst it can be difficult to talk about, our Physiotherapists will make you feel at ease whilst trying to help you with your issues.
+Physiotherapy can help you manage these issues.
 Common types of bowel issues include:

 Constipation